Cerylonidae

-Cerylonidae are small to tiny (0.8–3 mm), smooth, shiny, hairless beetles, only lightly punctured.
+Cerylonidae is a family of beetles in the superfamily Coccinelloidea.
+They are small to tiny (0.8–3 mm), smooth, shiny, hairless beetles, only lightly punctured.
 There are about 450 species worldwide in 50 or so genera, mostly tropical and subtropical.
 They are most common under the bark of dead trees, but can also occur in compost and other decaying plant material.
-Little is known specifically about their biology but they are thought to be either predators that feed on other small animals, or fungus eating.
+Little is known specifically about their biology but they are thought to be either predators that feed on other small animals, or fungus-feeders.

+Systematics

 The taxonomy is complex.
 The "Cerylonid Series" is a cluster of highly derived former Cucujoidea families considered by recent authorities to comprise a separate superfamily Coccinelloidea.
 Several of these families (Alexiidae, Euxestidae, Murmidiidae) used to be included within Cerylonidae.